awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appflow-connector.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Description`  <a name="cfn-appflow-connector-description"></a>
- A description of the connector entity field\.
+A description about the connector runtime setting\.
 *Required*: No
 *Type*: String
 *Maximum*: `1024`